vezenwa/vezenwa.github.io/README.md

-I created this jekyll website for Infusion Connect, a project I worked on as part of my master's program.
-I used jekyll's minima theme (documentation below) and designed all web pages using html and css.
-Visit vezenwa.github.io for information on the Infusion Connect project.
+This jekyll website is an information source for Infusion Connect, a mobile application I prototyped (using Android Studio) as part of an entrepreneurial course during my master's program.
+I used jekyll's minima theme as my base (documentation below) and designed the website using html and css, among other jekyll constructs.
+Visit vezenwa.github.io to view the website.

 # minima